Russell Goodwin

-Russell Antonio Goodwin Sr. is an American pastor and Democratic politician from Milwaukee, Wisconsin.
+Russell Antonio Goodwin Sr. (born January 3, 1982) is an American pastor and Democratic politician from Milwaukee, Wisconsin.
 He is a member of the Wisconsin State Assembly, representing Wisconsin's 12th Assembly district since 2025.
 He previously served on the Milwaukee County Board of Supervisors from 2020 to 2022.

 Early life and career

 Russell Goodwin was raised in Milwaukee, Wisconsin, graduating from Shorewood High School.
 Goodwin has authored several religious-themed books, and worked as a music producer.
 He was a founder of Christians United on the Move Church in Milwaukee, now the Movement Center Church, where he still serves as senior pastor.
 He received an honorary doctorate in divinity in 2015.

 Political career

 Goodwin made his first bid for public office in 2014, running for Wisconsin State Assembly in a challenge against incumbent Democrat Fred Kessler, but failed to make the ballot.
 He then ran a write-in campaign for the Republican primary, but fell short of the 1,000 write-in votes needed to make the general election ballot.
 He received three write-in votes in the general election.

 In 2019, Goodwin announced that he would run for the Milwaukee County Board of Supervisors, to succeed supervisor Deanna Alexander, who was not running for re-election.
 In announcing his campaign, Goodwin said he would dedicate his campaign to the memory of Pastor Silvia Hughes-Twari, who had been killed by a vehicle that was fleeing from Milwaukee police.
 He was elected without opposition.

 In seeking re-election in 2022, Goodwin failed to collect enough valid signatures to appear on the ballot for county board.
 A number of signatures were disqualified because the signers did not reside in his county board district; Goodwin also suggested that door-to-door signature collection was hampered by the ongoing COVID-19 pandemic.
 Fortunately for Goodwin, however, no other candidate had planned to run against him, leaving the seat open to a write-in contest.
 Goodwin sought re-election via write-in, but was defeated by the write-in campaign of his predecessor, Deanna Alexander.
 In the days after the election, Goodwin initially called for protests at Alexander's home over previous statements that he characterized as racist and anti-LGBT, but later canceled the planned protest.